dotansimha/graphql-code-generator/website/docs/getting-started/how-does-it-work.md

     );
 ```

-Now our React components can use the type safe `useFindUserQuery()` hook to query the GraphQL API.
+Now our React components can use the type-safe `useFindUserQuery()` hook to query the GraphQL API.

 <p>&nbsp;</p>

 ## What's next?

-Start by [installing GraphQL Code Generator](/docs/getting-started/installation) in your project, and use the basic plugins to generate some code.
+Start by [installing GraphQL Code Generator](/docs/getting-started/installation) in your project.

-You can go over [the list of available plugins](/plugins) and find more plugins that matches your needs.
+The, you can either read a guide or go over [the list of available plugins](/plugins) to find more plugins that match your needs.

 If you are having issues, you can reach us this the following: